 - Once the wax mixture has dried, begin to buff until you have a gloss finish.

-- Note: This method may result in removal of thin areas of paint causing a more distressed look.
+- Note: This method may result in removing thin areas of paint, causing a more distressed look.

 Add Some Hardware to the Chalk Painted Shelf

 Let’s add some hardware to dress up this thrift store shelf.
 I purchased these fun hooks for cheap and knew I’d find a use for them.

 First, measure the location for each hook and screw them to the board underneath the shelf.